Straight Outta Compton: Media presence

 In 2004, the DigitaArts list 25 Best Albums Covers included Straight Outta Compton.
-By the album's release, Arabian Prince, on the cover, had left N.W.A.
-Lacking him, an iconic group photo taken by Ithaka Darin Pappas on November 11, 1988, at Pappa's studio apartment in Los Angeles' Miracle Mile district, has been repeatedly republished in media, including The Source May 1989 cover, captioning, "California Rap Hits Nationwide!"
-Pappas calls it the "Miracle Mile Shot", the DVD cover of the 2015 documentary Kings Of Compton, in France's Musée d'art contemporain de Marseille from 2017 to 2018, and a backdrop at N.W.A's Rock and Roll Hall of Fame induction ceremony in 2016 in Brooklyn, New York.
+By the album's release, Arabian Prince, seen on the cover, had left N.W.A.
+Lacking him, a group photo taken by Ithaka Darin Pappas on November 11, 1988, at Pappa's studio apartment in Los Angeles' Miracle Mile district, has been repeatedly republished in media.
+Pappas calls it "The Miracle Mile Shot", It has been seen on The Source's May 1989 cover, the DVD cover of the 2015 documentary Kings Of Compton, in France's Musée d'art contemporain de Marseille from 2017 to 2018, and as a backdrop at N.W.A's Rock and Roll Hall of Fame induction ceremony in 2016 in Brooklyn, New York.

-Sinéad O'Connor, then herself controversial, appraised in 1990 that "It's definitely the best rap record I've ever heard".
-But, feeling that he had rushed its production, N.W.A's own Dr. Dre, in a 1993 interview, remarked, "To this day, I can't stand that album."
-On the other hand, in 2005, comedian Chris Rock still ranked it the top rap album of all time.
-The next year, parodic music artist "Weird Al" Yankovic released a new album, Straight Outta Lynwood.
-Punk rock band NOFX released the 2009 song "Straight Outta Massachusetts".
-In the 2014 film 22 Jump Street, the character Mrs. Dickson, whose husband is played by Ice Cube, says she's "straight outta Compton".
-In 2015, the biopic Straight Outta Compton was a hit film.
+Sinéad O'Connor, then herself controversial, appraised in 1990 that "It's definitely the best rap record I've ever heard."
+But, feeling that he had rushed its production, N.W.A's own Dr. Dre, in a 1993 interview, remarked, "To this day, I can't stand that album.
+I threw that thing together in six weeks so we could have something to sell out of the trunk."
+Additionally, he said, "Back then, I thought the choruses were supposed to just be me scratching."